walkeralan123/walkeralan123.github.io/_pages/about.md

 Hi there 👋👋 !

-My name is Yishuo Cai (蔡艺硕), I'm currently a junior undergraduate student at the [School of Computer Science and Engineering (CSE)](https://cse.csu.edu.cn/), [Central South University (CSU)](https://www.csu.edu.cn/) with GPA ranking **1/197**, pursuing a B.E. degree in Software Engineering.
+My name is Yishuo Cai (蔡艺硕), I'm currently a senior undergraduate student at the [School of Computer Science and Engineering (CSE)](https://cse.csu.edu.cn/), [Central South University (CSU)](https://www.csu.edu.cn/) with GPA ranking **1/197**, pursuing a B.E. degree in Software Engineering.
+Now, I am an incoming Ph.D. candidate at the [School of Computer Science](https://cs.pku.edu.cn/), [**Peking University (PKU)**]

-My research interest lies in Artificial Intelligence (AI) Security & Privacy, where I explore the weakness of Deep Learning models in their lifecycles (e.g., Backdoor Attack) and their countermeasures.
-I have also conducted explorations in LLM security (such as Jailbreak, Authorship, etc.).
-During my undergraduate study, I also enjoyed a great time conducting research on Crowd Sensing(focus on exploring privacy preservation and incentive mechanisms in mobile crowd sensing).
+Previously, I explored research in Trustworthy AI, with a focus on:

+- Evaluation, Safety aspects of large language models (LLMs) (published at *EMNLP'24*)
+- Backdoor attacks in real-world scenarios like model quantization (published at *ICML'24* and *CVPR'24*)

+My current research interests focus on Multimodal LLM, Generative AI, etc. **I am eager to conduct impactful research with a broad scope, not limited solely to Trustworthy AI.**

-I have won the National Scholarship (0.2% national-wide) **2** times.
+I have won the National Scholarship (0.2% national-wide) **3** times.

-🌟🌟 I'm currently actively seeking for Ph.D., Research Assistant, or internship positions related to Trustworthy Machine Learning or LLM Security.
-I'm also open to any possible discussions or collaborate opportunities.
-If you're interested in working with me, don't hesitate to drop me an email!
+🌟🌟 I'm currently actively seeking for Research Assistant, or internship positions related to Trustworthy Machine Learning or LLM Security.
+I'm also open to any possible discussions or collaborate opportunities. please feel free to contact me for further discussion and potential collaboration!

 <!-- My curriculum vitae can be downloaded [here (in English)](https://github.com/AntigoneRandy/antigonerandy.github.io/raw/main/docs/Boheng_Li_s_CV.pdf).  -->

 # 🔥 News
+- *2024.10*: One paper is accepted by EMNLP 2024.
 - *2024.05*: One paper is accepted by ICML 2024.
 - *2024.02*: One paper is accepted by CVPR 2024.